Manage My Booking

 This fine French eatery can be found on the third floor of the Centria Mall, on an outside terrace overlooking the Kingdom Tower.
 It serves delicious food items that will leave you satisfied.

 Type: Middle Eastern/French

 A classy, high-quality restaurant that defines fine-dining in Riyadh.
 The Globe, at the top of the Faisaliah Tower, is renowned for being one of the best eateries in the city, and for good reason.
-Its dishes vary from traditional Arabic, to more European-based (particularly French) – while High Tea on Friday afternoon is not to be missed.
+Its dishes vary from traditional Arabic, to more European-based (particularly French) – High Tea on Friday afternoon is a treat not to be missed.

 Type: Around the World

 One of the most unique dining experiences you will ever have is at Elements, an “interactive” restaurant that has live cooking stands within an open kitchen.
 Food from all over the world is served here, with a different theme each day, including seafood night, Middle Eastern night, or Asian night.

 Name: Ata bin Ali Restaurant

 This particular eatery, popular with the locals, provides excellent Jordanian dishes at very affordable prices.
 Amazing, home-cooked meals fill the menu to give guests a truly authentic Middle Eastern experience.
 If you want to avoid the tourist hot-spots, then this is the place for you.